-- (2) Each non-employee director received an award of 9,644 RSVs during the year ended December 31, 2021. - (3) Represents royalties paid to Dr. Lindstrom as part of the Klarity License Agreement and Lindstrom Agreement (defined under the heading "Corporate Governance Transactions with Related Persons" above) and consulting fees associated with serving as a part of the Company's medical advisory board. - (4) Includes shares that have vested, but the issuance and delivery of which is deferred until the director resigns.
+(5) Represents royalties paid to Dr. Lindstrom as part of the Klarity License Agreement and Lindstrom APA (defined under the heading "Corporate Governance - Transactions with Related Persons" above) and consulting fees associated with serving as a part of the Company's medical advisory board.

+(6) Includes shares that have vested, but the issuance and delivery of which is deferred until the director resigns.